get to know jenn

 • I could watch Friends every day all day and never get bored.
 If the opportunity arises, I will probably quote it.

-• Things that make me happy: llamas/alpacas, antique quilts, abandoned houses, teal, dance parties with my girls, essential oils, my one cup of coffee in the morning, poutine, pineapple on pizza and summer thunderstorms.
+• Things that make me happy: alpacas, antique quilts, abandoned buildings, dance parties with my girls, essential oils, my one cup of coffee in the morning, poutine, pineapple on pizza and summer thunderstorms.

 why blueberry hill?